catberry/catberry/docs/index.md

 of current location
 * `this.$context.referrer` – current [URI](https://github.com/catberry/catberry-uri) object
 of current referrer
-* `this.$context.state` – current set of parameters for current store parsed from routing definition
+* `this.$context.state` – the current set of parameters for current store parsed from routing definition
 * `this.$context.locator` – Service Locator of the application
 * `this.$context.redirect('String')` - Redirects to specified location string